Sorry, you need to enable JavaScript to visit this website.

 A high-sensitivity NGS-based assay, such as FoundationOne® CDx, can detect FGFR2 fusions, including those with known or unknown fusion partners.

-In patients with CCA, FGFR2 fusions may have a wide variety of fusion partners, both known (frequently occurring) as well as unknown (rare, or patient-specific fusions), including those unique to a single patient.14
+In patients with CCA, FGFR2 fusions may have a wide variety of fusion partners, both known (frequently occurring) as well as unknown (rare or patient-specific fusions), including those unique to a single patient.9

-N-of-One fusion partners are unique to a single patient
+N-of-one fusion partners are unique to a single patient.9

 Adapted from Silverman IM, et al. Cancer Discovery.
 2021;11:326-339.

-Hear from Dr Milind Javle as he discusses the role molecular profiling plays in identifying actionable genomic alterations in patients with cholangiocarcinoma.
+Milind Javle, MD, a gastrointestinal oncologist, discusses the role molecular profiling plays in identifying actionable genomic alterations in patients with cholangiocarcinoma.

-Hear from Dr Gina Vaccaro as she discusses important considerations for selecting an assay to identify FGFR2 fusions in patients with cholangiocarcinoma.
+Gina Vaccaro, MD, a gastrointestinal oncologist, discusses important considerations for selecting an assay to identify FGFR2 fusions in patients with cholangiocarcinoma.

 Ocular Toxicity